GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/user_interface/index.md

 ### Tooltip {: #tooltip }

-Use a tooltip to give short descriptions or instructions to users when hovering over the browser icon.
+Use a tooltip to give short descriptions or instructions to users when hovering over the action icon.
+By default, the tootip displays the name of the extension.

 {% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Go8aQg0vd0f2hkOFElLK.png",
        alt="A screenshot of an example tooltip", height="157", width="519" %}